ydb-platform/ydb/ydb/docs/en/core/security/audit-log.md

 ## Audit log records and attributes

-Information about actions or operations is recorded in the audit log in the form of records.
+Information about actions or operations is persisted as audit log records.
 Each record consists of a set of fields or attributes.
-Some attributes are the same for all records, others are determined by the type of activity or the type of operation described.
+Some attributes are the same for all records, and others are determined by the type of activity or the type of operation described.

 | __Attribute__ | __Description__ |
 |:----|:----|